 Give your readers something to do

-We know that people are motivated by results, so if your book doesn’t deliver those results, you’ll lose readers.
+We know that people are motivated by results, so if your self help book doesn’t deliver those results, you’ll lose readers.
 In the case of a self-help book, there needs to be an element of “do it” in the message.
 You can do that by suggesting ways for readers to put the concepts and advice in the book into practice.

 A great example of this in a self-help book is the book, The Subtle Art of Not Giving a F*ck.
-It’s written by Mark Manson and is full of advice for people who want to stop worrying about things that don’t matter.
+It’s written by Mark Manson and is full of actionable advice for people who want to stop worrying about things that don’t matter.
 This book is meant to be a “f*ck it” kind of read for people who are fed up with the status quo and need help getting back on track.

 People are more likely to remember a book they’ve read if they can see how it applies to them.